modernish/modernish/README.md

 * `QRK_LOCALINH`: On a shell with LOCAL, local variables, when declared without assigning a value, inherit the state of their global namesake, if any. (dash, FreeBSD sh)
+* `QRK_UNSETF`: If 'unset' is invoked without any option flag (-v or -f), and no variable by the given name exists but a function does, the shell unsets the function. (bash)

 ### Bugs ###